Schildgard/project-mirror-code/README.md

 I share it publicly as an **engineering portfolio piece**: the focus below is on *how the code is structured*, not on selling a finished game.

 > **Status — early development.** This is a vertical-slice / prototype build.
-Several systems are intentionally still open (see [`Docs/OffenePunkte.txt`](Docs/OffenePunkte.txt)).
+Several systems are intentionally still open.
 The value on display here is the **architecture and the discipline around it**, not feature-completeness.

 ---